 1. Punta Arena in Tierra Bomba

 Punta Arena beach is located on Tierra Bomba island, which is right in front of the beaches of Castillogrande.
-In less than 10 minutes by boat, you’ll arrive at a white, sandy beach with turquoise blue water, completely different from the beaches of Bocagrande and el Laguito and in complete contrast with the buildings of Cartagena.
-Once there, we recommend that you walk to the right of where the boat drops you off in order to find the more quiet parts of the beach.
+In less than 10 minutes by boat, you’ll arrive at a wide public beach, with turquoise blue water, completely different from the beaches of Bocagrande and el Laguito and in complete contrast with the buildings of Cartagena in front of it.
 The boats can take you to Tierra Bomba at any time of the day, departing from Castillogrande beach, behind Bocagrande hospital.
-The price of a round trip boat ride to and from the island can be negotiated with the owner of each boat, but it should cost you around COP$10.000 ($3.25USD) per trip.
-You can also book here a day trip to Punta Arena with transportation and lunch included on a semi private beach.
+The price of a round trip boat ride to and from the island can be negotiated with the owner of each boat, but it should cost you around COP$25.000 ($5USD) per trip.

 2. Playa Blanca in Baru

 The best beach in Cartagena is located only 40 minutes by boat or by land from Cartagena.
 Playa Blanca, a caribbean paradise, brings about mixed feelings from its visitors; they either love it, or hate it.
 Despite complaints from travellers about harassment from local vendors, the incredible colour of the sea, and the beautiful beach continue to make Playa Blanca and excellent place to relax close to Cartagena.
 A useful recommendation is to walk towards the end of the beach towards Hotel Decameron (past the blue tents that you will see if you arrive by boat).
 The more you walk, the less people and vendors you’ll see, and you’ll find more quiet parts of the beach to enjoy on your own.
 If you plan to only spend one day here, we recommend that you go mid-week to avoid crowds.